top of page

 Description

-This live webinar is intended to provide concrete assessment and intervention strategies for psychologists and mental health practitioners who work with grief based on the latest empirical and clinical knowledge.
+This live interactive webinar provides evidence-based, practical assessment and intervention strategies for psychologists and mental health practitioners working with grief.

 Learning Objectives